London Concord Singers

 Introducing our Music Director:

 Since 1 January 2016, London Concord Singers has been conducted by Jessica Norton.
-Alongside her work with the London Concord Singers, Jessica Norton is Musical Director of the East London Chorus, Assistant Musical Director of Pegasus Choir, Interim Musical Director of the London Orpheus Choir and a freelance rehearsal conductor.
+Alongside her work with the London Concord Singers, Jessica Norton is Musical Director of the London Orpheus Choir, the East London Chorus and the Henley Youth Choirs, a freelance rehearsal conductor and recently finished working as Associate Musical Director of Pegasus Choir.
 Read more about Jessica

 Keep in Touch - Join our Mailing List: Like to know more?
 If you would like to keep in touch so we can let you know about concerts and future plans then please please join our free mailing list.
 You can use our On-line Form to join, or just email your Name & address to us at firstname.lastname@example.org.
 You can also visit our Facebook Page to keep up to date.